jzbouri/jzbouri/README.md

 # Hi there, I'm Jalal 👋
 I'm a computer science student at the University of Waterloo, with interests in AI/ML/DS.
-I also work at Deloitte and Carleton Blueprint, and I'm working on a few side projects as well.
+I have also worked at Deloitte and Carleton Blueprint, and I'm working on a few side projects as well.

 ## Some of the technologies I've worked with:
 ![ChatGPT](https://img.shields.io/badge/chatGPT-74aa9c?style=for-the-badge&logo=openai&logoColor=white)